differentpla-net/differentpla-net.github.io/_posts/2025/2025-05-01-multiarch-containers-podman-docker-3.md

 ```

 This is on amd64 (my Windows laptop running WSL2); you can see that it used whichever platform image was pulled last.
-But, as shown in the earlier post, Docker uses the current (build) platform for the base image.
+But, as shown in the earlier post, Docker always uses the target platform (which defaults to the build platform) for the
+base image.
 This is the difference.

 If I change the `Dockerfile` to this...